RaphaelleTherese/RaphaelleTherese.github.io/me/src/data/about.md

 # Intro

-I am a software engineer with experience in Full-Stack Development and Embedded Systems.
-As a curious learner with a sense of initiative, I've tried to dabble in a little bit of everything from working in research, teaching, web/full-stack development, fintech, and defense and embedded systems.
-I am particularly interested in developing projects that have an impact on everyday people.
-If you think I can be helpful to you or would like to meet me, please feel free to get in touch.
+Hey I'm Raphaelle Guinanao, a dedicated software engineer with experience in Full-Stack Development and Embedded Systems.
+As a curious learner with a sense of initiative, I've tried to dabble in a little bit of everything from working in research, teaching, web/full-stack development, mixed reality, fintech, and defense and embedded systems.
+I'm known for delivering impactful results while being able to adapt and grow quickly through evolving situations by means of effective cross-team communication and strategic thinking.

-# I like
+# What I like 💖

-- Watching and analyzing movies (wannabe film buff)
+- 🍿 Aspiring movie buff (yes, I have Letterboxd)
-- Reading comics
+- 📚 Comic connoisseur.
+Superheroes, webtoons, manga -- I'll read them all!
-- Falling down the YouTube rabbit-hole
+- 📺 Diving headfirst into the YouTube rabbit-hole abyss
-- Karaoke
+- 🎤 Karaoke 💃 <sub>(i'm filipino)</sub>

 <!-- # Fun facts